kt-eller/help-pages/pages/view-entity-471-history.md

 For each Form 471 you can see:
 - Category of Service
 - Status
-- State
+- Application Number
-- Funding Year
+- FRN Number
 - Service Type
 - Service Provider
 - Discount